A Natural Response to Anger is to Clench Your Fist

 Medical Disclaimer

-The information provided in this post, “Unclenching the Fist of Fury: 7 Holistic Ways to Manage Anger,” is for educational and informational purposes only.
+The information provided in this post, “A Natural Response to Anger is to Clench Your Fist,” is for educational and informational purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.

 If you are experiencing persistent anger, emotional distress, or any mental health concerns, please seek guidance from a licensed medical professional, therapist, or counselor.
-While holistic and alternative practices may support emotional well-being, they should not replace medical or psychological care that qualified professionals provide.
+While holistic and alternative practices may support emotional well-being, they should not replace medical or psychological care provided by qualified professionals.

 Furthermore, any lifestyle changes, including diet, exercise, or mindfulness practices, should be discussed with a healthcare provider, especially if you have existing medical conditions or are taking medications.